 - Each team will be expected to co-present their project and results to instructors.
 Be prepared for questions, and plan to make your presentation less than 5 minutes including questions.
-This presentation will most likely occurr over Zoom, with one member of the team sharing their presentation slides as everyone on the team presents.

 - More details to come.
 The above information is subject to change.

 4.3 Other Info